 Featured in today’s program is a know-it-all owl with an affinity for the English language, named Professor Wiz.
-Ted Osborne, who also played King Blotto the third, is the voice to give this Educated Owl life!
+Ted Osborn (April 21, 1905 – February 12, 1987)is the voice to give this Educated Owl life!
+Ted Osborne did tons of radio work and was in film, as well.
+In the 30s, he was a story writer for Disney, and helped to develop many Mickey stories that evolved into Little Big Books.

-The Cinnamon Bear Episode 10 – Professor Wiz
+The Cinnamon Bear Episode 10 – Approached By A Giant

 Opening: Cinnamon Bear Theme